River Road High School CLOSED On Friday, January 21 - NewsBreak

 River Road High School CLOSED On Friday, January 21

 COVID wins again unfortunately.
-We've seen several businesses have to temporarily shut their doors, as well as places like day cares, private schools, etc. And now, an ISD is...987thebomb.com
+We've seen several businesses have to temporarily shut their doors, as well as places like day cares, private schools, etc. And now, an ISD is...thebullamarillo.com

 COVID wins again unfortunately.
-We've seen several businesses have to temporarily shut their doors, as well as places like day cares, private schools, etc. And now, an ISD is...987thebomb.com
+We've seen several businesses have to temporarily shut their doors, as well as places like day cares, private schools, etc. And now, an ISD is...thebullamarillo.com

 Comments / 0